lkoepsel/rasp-mDNS/README.md

 ## Solution
 The solution consists of two steps and an optional backup step:

 1. Attempt to connect on startup using the *multicast DNS* service.
 This uses the existing solution of [*avahi aka zeroconfig or Bonjour*](https://www.raspberrypi.com/documentation/computers/remote-access.html#resolving-raspberrypi-local-with-mdns) to connect with the *RPi*.
-It can work quite well and is the best solution.
-However, it doesn't always work.
-And when it doesn't there needs to be a remediation step.
+It can work quite well and is the best solution, however, it doesn't always work.
+And when it doesn't work, there needs to be a remediation step.

     Using the username and hostname you used in programming the SD card with the *Pi Imager* application, try:
     ```bash